Capture-It/Capture-It/README.md

 5. Abdallah Elian:

-## Name of Project: Capture-It
+# Name of Project: Capture-It
-# Summary of the idea.
+## Summary of the idea.
-Capture-It A platform that offers photographers the opportunity to share their beautiful photos among professional photographers.
--A website for photographers, offering a platform for sharing and interacting among photographers.
+Capture-It is a website for photographers, offering a platform for sharing and interacting among photographers.
 -storing your photos
 -library for photos